 *In 1965, Mariner 4 became the first spacecraft to visit Mars and 1976 saw two American Viking probes make the first successful landing on the planet’s surface.
 After a subsequent gap of 20 year.
 Mars Pathfinder also landed successfully on Mars.

-*The planet Mars is easily seen with the naked eye, but a small telescope such as a 4″inch reflector or 80mm refractor, will allow you to see its reddish coloration, as well as many major features, such as its white polar caps, which grow during the Martian winter and shrink during the summer.
+*The planet Mars is easily seen with the naked eye, but a small telescope such as a 4″inch reflector or 80mm refractor, will allow you to see its reddish coloration, as well as many major surface features, such as its white polar caps, which grow during the Martian winter and shrink during the summer.
 Some bluish-grey surface markings such as the low-relief shield volcano Syrtis Major or the albedo feature Meridiani Sinus can also be observed.